DanielJohnBenton/TownsAndVillages/README.md

 - [Talk of the town: The etymology of UK places](http://www.independent.co.uk/news/uk/this-britain/talk-of-the-town-the-etymology-of-uk-places-2277630.html) - The Independent
 - [List of United Kingdom county name etymologies](https://en.wikipedia.org/wiki/List_of_United_Kingdom_county_name_etymologies) - Wikipedia

+## Data sources
+- Earlier Britain graphs created using the data from [Mike Simpson's Genealogy Site](http://freepages.genealogy.rootsweb.ancestry.com/~agene/locations/).
+- More recent Britain graphs, and graphs for other countries, come from the data at [GeoNames](http://www.geonames.org/).

+The data from Mike Simpson's site was filtered for 6-digit Ordnance Survey codes which were mostly towns and villages but did have some noise.
+The data included Britain and the Isle of Man.
+It was missing some villages I looked for such as Carsethorn and Colvend.

+The GeoNames UK data includes Britain and Northern Island.
+It also appears to have some data from other time zones (territories?) so I filtered any timezone not Europe/London.
+Isle of Man data was combined in from a separate GeoNames data file.
+The GeoNames data appears to have less ommissions and less noise.
+However, I have noticed some flaws.
+I have filtered this data by feature class "P" - populated places mostly cities, towns and villages, but with some noise remaining.

+Between the two data sources the maps are more or less similar, with as a general rule less positions appearing for the GeoNames data, but in the same areas and clusters.

 ## Thanks to
 - [UK Towns & Villages](http://freepages.genealogy.rootsweb.ancestry.com/~agene/locations/) - Mike Simpson's Genealogy Site
 - [dwyl - english-words](https://github.com/dwyl/english-words) - 479k English wordlist